Where do Responsible Policies for Animals’ campaigns, strategy, ideas, and language ultimately take us? What is all of this for?

 Our species’ fictitious entitlement to other animals and their natural homes and ecosystems is debunked rather than promoted by human institutions, systems, and industries.

 The only nonhuman animals are free-living ones.
 There is no more eugenics, enslavement, domination, management, industrialization, use, or exploitation of nonhuman animals by human beings.
 There is no more humane or inhumane treatment of other animals, as humans no longer have direct relationships with them.
+What about pets?

 The human population is dramatically reduced by equitable, just, and humane policies, practices, and education.
 A total of about 500 million would be a reasonable objective, 100 times the number who existed when agriculture began but far fewer than the 8.5 billion dependent on abuse for sustenance, suffering needlessly today.